GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/3-RC Models/README.md

 # 3-RC Models
 ## RC Model Order Study for Feature Extraction and Ageing Assessment

 This folder implements the comparative study of RC equivalent-circuit model orders (from 1RC to 5RC) for retired-battery subminute diagnostics.

-For each RC order, the pipeline is kept identical except for the model order used to fit relaxation voltage.
-Therefore, differences in:
+For each RC order, the pipeline is kept identical except for the model order used to fit relaxation voltage, so that differences in:

 - Feature extraction efficiency (runtime)
 - Model fitting accuracy (RMSE of relaxation-voltage fitting)